Biden addresses nation after avoiding catastrophic default: ‘The stakes could not have been higher’ - KESQ

 The decision to speak in the most formal of presidential settings came after weeks of fraught negotiations over the borrowing limit.
 The deal ultimately struck between Biden and House Speaker Kevin McCarthy raises the debt ceiling for two years, freezes domestic spending, imposes some new work requirements on food stamps and alters certain energy permitting rules.

-Biden has intentionally avoided declaring victory after brokering the agreement, partly in the hopes of securing the necessary Republican votes for the bill to pass.
+Biden had intentionally avoided declaring victory after brokering the agreement, partly in the hopes of securing the necessary Republican votes for the bill to pass.

 That tactic appeared to work; the measure cleared the House and Senate in bipartisan fashion.
-Biden said he planned to sign the bill Saturday.
+Biden said he planned to sign the bill Saturday and called the engagements with his Republican interlocutors “respectful.”

-He began his evening speech by underscoring his efforts to work across the aisle to secure a positive outcome – an objective he noted had been met with intense skepticism.
+He began his evening address by underscoring his efforts to work across the aisle to secure a positive outcome – an objective he noted had been met with intense skepticism.

 “When I ran for president, I was told that the days of bipartisanship is over and Democrats and Republicans could no longer work together.
 I refuse to believe that,” Biden said.
 “The only way American democracy can function is through compromise and consensus.”